Trump blinks again in trade war bluff-fest with China: Huawei gets another 90-day stay of US import execution

-On Monday, the fact that Commerce was again delaying a ban on Huawei buying US goods was tucked behind a claim that it was adding "dozens of new Huawei affiliates to the Entity List."
+On Monday, the fact that the Dept of Commerce was again delaying a ban on Huawei buying US goods was tucked behind a claim that it was adding "dozens of new Huawei affiliates to the Entity List."

 The decision is just the latest in a long series of short-term maneuvers by the US in an effort to force China to agree to new trade terms.
 But as time goes on and a trade deal remains out of reach, the combination of bluffs and ever increasing tariffs is causing growing economic problems and reducing room for negotiation.